 We've been over that again and again.

-The fifth facts fact is that there's five subsequent meetings, high level with Zelensky.
+The fifth fact is that there's five subsequent meetings, high level with Zelensky.

-So urgent that they had to do it so fast that uh so they could take their vacation and then hold it back for four weeks.
+It's urgent, though, so urgent that they had to do it so fast so they could take their vacation and then hold it back for four weeks.

 I mean, it's absolutely insane.

-You know, as a matter of fact, the bias has been so bad, there's a Fox News.com piece.
+You know, as a matter of fact, the bias has been so bad.

 You know, Senate Republicans are now threatening to hold a vote to publicly rebuke John Roberts.

-That was after Roberts shut down Senator Ram Paul for daring to try to discuss the hearsay non-whleblower whistleblower.
+That was after Roberts shut down Senator Ram Paul for daring to try to discuss the hearsay non-whistleblower whistleblower or Kamala Harris allowed to sneak in a reference to an Access Hollywood tape.

 You know, we didn't hear a peep of protest from Roberts.

-Anyway, the article goes on to say Chief Justice of the United States, John Roberts blocked Kentucky Senator Rand Paul from posing a question during the Senate impeachment trial Wednesday.
+Anyway, the article goes on to say, Chief Justice of the United States, John Roberts, blocked Kentucky Senator Ram Paul from posing a question during the Senate impeachment trial Wednesday.

 Fox News learned Roberts may soon lose his grip on the proceedings amid a torrent of criticism from both inside and outside the Senate.

-Sean Davis of the Federalist who comes on this program condemning what he called Roberts' arbitrary unilateral censorship of senators and Senate business.
+Sean Davis of the Federalists, who comes on this program, condemning what he called Roberts' arbitrary, unilateral censorship of senators in Senate business.

 And Roberts had initially sought to block even general questions of the intelligence community whistleblower.

-Republicans threatened a uh vote rebuking Roberts on the record, and Roberts back down, decided only to prohibit mentioning the whistleblower's name.
+Republicans threatened a vote rebuking Roberts on the record, and Roberts backed down, decided only to prohibit mentioning the whistleblower's name.

 Okay, and that has what to do with what?

-We got it, by the way, this is impacting the race too.
+By the way, this is impacting the race, too.

 They can't wait to get to the polls.